intexception/SleekClient/README.md

 # SleekClient
 Official repository of Sleek Client.

-We align update dates to Sleek release dates.
+We commit once Sleek updates.
+Any contributions are highly welcomed.